libprima/prima/README_py_unix.txt

 default if you install Python using Homebrew.

 0.2.
 Install the latest version of SciPy.
 See https://www.scipy.org/install.html .
-SciPy includes NumPy, which provides F2PY.
+Then NumPy will be installed by default.
+NumPy provides F2PY.

 0.3.
 Install gfortran using your package manager, e.g., apt on Debian/Ubuntu, yum on Fedora/RHEL/CentOS, and Homebrew on Mac.